kekyo/FlashCap/README.md

 ```

 It is used as a common buffer pooling for all devices enumerated from this instance.

+## Native AOT (Advanced topic)

+On `net8.0` and later, its COM callback uses source-generated COM interop, making this backend compatible with Native AOT; earlier TFMs use the runtime's built-in COM interop to expose the callback as a COM callable wrapper (CCW).

+DirectShow continues to rely on runtime-generated COM interop and is not compatible with Native AOT, so Native AOT applications should use `MediaFoundationDevices` directly instead of the default `CaptureDevices` enumeration that also includes DirectShow.

 ## Master for frame processor (Advanced topic)